 You’ll have to buy one secondhand, however.
 HP has moved on to bigger and better VR headsets, and the remaining stock of this mixed reality headset is dwindling.
 If you can find one new, you’ll likely need to spend $400 or more, and there are better options at that price.

 Acer’s own Mixed Reality Headset looks like the second coming of the Nintendo Virtual Boy — which VR sort of is, really.
 Outside of toy-like design, the Acer Mixed Reality Headset is strikingly similar to HP’s own, making it a toss-up over which one to buy.

 You will find the same resolution screen per eye as the competition, the same controllers, inside-out tracker, the flip-up visor motion, and a single head strap with rear adjustment dial.
 All we can say here is that unless you think someone will burst into your VR space and laugh at your headset’s Tonka design, get whichever is cheaper.
 You’ll have the same experience.

-4. Dell Visor
+Dell Visor (around $200)

 - The best Oculus Rift games

-- The best HTC Vive games for 2020
+- The best HTC Vive games for 2021

 - The best VR games